stepanjaburek/bayeswatch/README.md

 ## Credits

 - [Chi Feng](https://chi-feng.github.io/mcmc-demo/) for the cool MCMC visualisations
-- Richard McElreath for `rethinking` and making me understand Bayesian stats accessible
+- Richard McElreath for `rethinking` and making me understand Bayesian stats better
-- Claude Code for 95% of building the package
+- Claude Code for building around 95% of the package

 ## License

-Do whatever you want with it.
+MIT - do whatever you want with it.

-Probaby don't use it for any important modelling (bc its vibecoded, you know)
+But probaby don't use it for any important modelling (because its vibecoded, you know)